 Temporary signs and banners, garage sales, yard sales and auctions not exceeding 3 consecutive days, nor more than 12 days per calendar year, which do not cause unsafe traffic conditions or parking problems; and

 Fuel storage as an accessory structure to an allowed use, provided such storage meets the requirements of Section 3.11, and provided the structure(s) are not located within the Flood Hazard Overlay District.

+A state registered or licensed child care home serving six or fewer children on a full-time basis and up to four additional children on a part time basis, which is conducted within a single family dwelling by a resident of that dwelling, shall be considered a permitted use of a single family residence.

-In accordance with the Act [§ 4413(d)], Accepted Management Practices and Accepted Agricultural Practices, including farm structures are exempted from the permit requirements under Section 7.2.
-However, written notification, including a sketch plan of the structure showing setback distances from road rights-of-way, property lines, and surface waters shall be made to the ZA prior to any construction as required under the Accepted Agricultural Practices.
+In accordance with the Act [§ 4413(d)], required agricultural practices, farm structures, accepted silvicultural practices and forestry operations, are exempted from the permit requirements under Section 7.2.
+However, written notification, including a sketch plan of the structure showing setback distances from road rights-of-way, property lines, and surface waters shall be made to the ZA prior to any construction.

 (C) Public utility power generating plants and transmission facilities regulated by the Vermont Public Service Board (under 30 V.S.A. §248) are exempted from these regulations in accordance with the Act [§ 4413(b)].